Skip to main content

 • Both professional and general comprehensive public liability insurance is required for the internship and is the responsibility of the intern.

 • A legal affiliation agreement must be signed by the intern's university and the hospital prior to the intern's starting date.
-While not the intern's responsibility, he/she will be kept informed of the status of this agreement prior to the starting date, as the intern cannot begin the internship without this completed agreement.
+While not the intern's responsibility, they will be kept informed of the status of this agreement prior to the starting date, as the intern cannot begin the internship without this completed agreement.

 • Housing and transportation are not provided and no stipend is available.
 Free parking is provided offsite in hospital parking lots with a complimentary shuttle bus service to the Adele Hall campus.